froboy/ddev-tsh/README.md

 This add-on integrates [Teleport](https://goteleport.com/) and its command line tool, [tsh](https://goteleport.com/docs/connect-your-client/tsh/) into your [DDEV](https://ddev.com/) project.

+Teleport is an open-source platform that provides secure access to SSH, Kubernetes, databases, and internal applications.
+The `tsh` command allows users to connect to infrastructure via Teleport and manage their resources.
+If your infrastructure is behind a Teleport proxy, this add-on allows you to:

+- use `tsh` commands directly within your DDEV project, and
+- configure [drush aliases](https://www.drush.org/latest/site-aliases/#kubernetes) to connect to remote environments.

 ## Installation

 It is recommended to use this add-on in conjunction with the [DDEV Kubernetes add-on](https://github.com/MurzNN/ddev-kubernetes).